Election day arrives

-As polls open Tuesday for the 2020 general election, a significant number of voters are already done, having used advance voting and mail ballots to cast their votes.
+As polls open Tuesday for the 2020 general election, a significant number of voters are already done, having used advanced voting and mail ballots to cast their votes.

-"It is big numbers," said Harvey County Clerk Rick Piepho.
+“It is big numbers,” said Rick Piepho, Harvey County Clerk.

-In Harvey County, more than 7,500 voters turned to mail ballots, with 5,880 mail ballots returned to the county clerk’s office by Monday morning.
+In Harvey County, more than 7,500 voters turned to mail ballots — with 5,880 mail ballots already returned to the county clerk’s office by Monday morning.
 Mail ballots returned to drop boxes by 7 p.m.
 Tuesday will be counted.
 Ballots postmarked by 7 p.m.
 Tuesday and received by Friday will be counted as well.

-In addition, 3,443 voters had made use of an early voting station at the courthouse as of noon Saturday.
+In addition, 3,443 voters had made use of an early voting station at the courthouse by noon Saturday.
 The polling station was open for about four hours on Monday as well.

 For comparison, 376,000 mail ballots were sent in the 2018 and 2016 elections combined.
 And a lower percentage of voters had returned their ballot at this point in 2016, even accounting for the increase in advance voting.